-This guidance describes FDA's recommendations for testing for biotin interference on devices that use biotin/avidin technology and communicating the results of such testing to the end-users, consistent with recent advice we have been providing manufacturers and sponsors.
-These recommendations should not be interpreted to mean that FDA considers that labeling alone will be sufficient to mitigate the risk of incorrect results from biotin interference in all cases.
+This guidance describes FDA's recommendations for testing for biotin interference on devices that use biotin/avidin technology and communicating the results of such testing to the end-users, including via labeling.
+The recommendations in the guidance are consistent with recent advice we have provided to individual manufacturers and sponsors that have consulted with the agency.
+They reflect FDA's thinking that labeling alone may not be sufficient to mitigate the risk of incorrect results from biotin interference in all cases.
+Additional mitigation strategies may be considered when the risk of potentially incorrect results from biotin interference could significantly affect patient or public health.

 III.
-BIOTIN TESTING RECOMMENDATIONS
+RECOMMENDATIONS

-- Sponsors should contact the appropriate CBER or CDRH review division if biotin interference at clinically relevant analyte and biotin concentrations is demonstrated. - We recommend that studies designed to test for biotin interference follow designs similar to those included in the most current version of Clinical Laboratory Standards Institute (CLSI) EP07, Interference Testing in Clinical Chemistry; Approved Guideline.
-(Ref.
-6) - Consistent with the recommendations in the CLSI standard, concentrations of biotin that reflect current trends in biotin consumption should be evaluated, up to 3500 ng/mL. - The test samples should include analyte levels near the medical decision point(s) of the device. - For assays that are susceptible to biotin interference at concentrations less than 3500 ng/mL, the concentration of biotin at which no interference is detected should be determined. - The results of the testing should be communicated to end-users, including clinical laboratories and clinicians.
-Therefore, information on biotin interference should be included in the labeling of the device, including the percent difference or bias at each concentration tested for both qualitative and quantitative assays and the consequence of biotin interference (e.g., falsely elevated, falsely depressed), if observed.
+- Sponsors should contact the appropriate CBER or CDRH review division if biotin interference at clinically relevant analyte and biotin concentrations in patient samples is demonstrated. - We recommend that studies designed to test for biotin interference follow designs similar to those included in the most current version of Clinical Laboratory Standards Institute (CLSI) EP07, Interference Testing in Clinical Chemistry; Approved Guideline (Ref.
+7). - Concentrations of biotin that reflect current trends in biotin consumption should be evaluated.
+Biotin should be evaluated up to 3500 ng/mL, three times the maximum expected clinical concentration.
+The evaluation of biotin at this level is consistent with the recommendations in the CLSI standard and appropriate for minimizing the risk to patients from incorrect test results. - The samples should include analyte levels near the medical decision point(s) of the device. - For assays that are susceptible to biotin interference at concentrations less than 3500 ng/mL, the concentration of biotin at which no interference is detected should be determined. - Information on biotin interference should be communicated to end users such as clinical laboratories and clinicians, including via the labeling of the device.
+Relevant information to include in the labeling may be the percent difference or bias at each concentration tested for both qualitative and quantitative assays and the consequence of biotin interference (e.g., falsely elevated, falsely depressed), if observed.